kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 - cgroupsv2
   - Usage description: PID limits are enforced via the cgroupsv2 PID controller (`pids.max`).
-    - Impact of its outage on the feature: On cgroupsv1 nodes, pods specifying `spec.resources.limits.pid` are rejected during admission.
+    - Impact of its outage on the feature: On cgroupsv1 nodes, pods specifying `spec.resources.limits.pids` are rejected during admission.
     - Impact of its degraded performance or high-error rates on the feature: N/A — cgroup is a kernel interface, not a service.

 - `PodLevelResources` feature gate (Beta, enabled by default since v1.34)
-  - Usage description: `pid` is specified under `pod.spec.resources.limits`, which requires `PodLevelResources`.
+  - Usage description: `pids` is specified under `pod.spec.resources.limits`, which requires `PodLevelResources`.
     - Impact of its outage on the feature: If `PodLevelResources` is disabled, `PerPodPIDLimit` cannot be enabled.
     - Impact of its degraded performance or high-error rates on the feature: N/A — feature gate is a binary on/off.

+- `PodLevelResourcesFixKubeletQOSClass` feature gate (Beta, enabled by default since v1.37)
+  - Usage description: Fixes QoS class computation when pod-level resources are used.
+Without this gate, a pod with only `limits.pids` at pod level could be misclassified as BestEffort.
+    - Impact of its outage on the feature: If `PodLevelResourcesFixKubeletQOSClass` is disabled, `PerPodPIDLimit` cannot be enabled.
+    - Impact of its degraded performance or high-error rates on the feature: N/A — feature gate is a binary on/off.

 - `NodeDeclaredFeatures` feature gate (GA since v1.36)
-  - Usage description: The kubelet declares `PerPodPIDLimit` in `node.status.declaredFeatures` when the feature gate is enabled and cgroupsv2 is available.
-The scheduler uses this to filter nodes for pods with `spec.resources.limits.pid`.
+  - Usage description: The kubelet declares `PerPodPIDLimit` in `node.status.declaredFeatures` when the feature gate is enabled.
+The scheduler uses this to filter nodes for pods with `spec.resources.limits.pids`. cgroupsv1 incompatibility is handled by kubelet admission rather than by the declaration.
     - Impact of its outage on the feature: If `NodeDeclaredFeatures` is disabled, the scheduler cannot filter nodes based on per-pod PID limit support.
 The feature still works via graceful degradation (kubelet admission rejection on incompatible nodes).
     - Impact of its degraded performance or high-error rates on the feature: N/A — feature gate is a binary on/off.